Checking date: 11/10/2025 22:07:08

 Learning activities and methodology

-FORMATION ACTIVITIES Theoretical-practical classes Tutorials Team work Individual student work TEACHING METHODOLOGIES -Exhibitions in the lecturer's class with support of computer and audiovisual media, in which the main concepts of the subject are developed and the bibliography is provided to complement the students' learning. -Critical reading of texts and viewing of audiovisual material recommended by the lecturer of the subject: Press articles, videos, advertising campaigns, reports, manuals and / or academic articles, or for later discussion in class, or to expand and consolidate knowledge of the subject. -Resolution of practical cases raised by the teacher about communication and publicity, individually or in group -Exhibition and discussion in class, under the moderation of the lecturer of subjects related to the content of the subjects, as well as of practical cases -Development of works and reports individually or in groups
+LEARNING ACTIVITIES Theoretical class Theoretical-practical class Lab practices Agency Group work Individual student work Exams and assessment tests TEACHING METHODOLOGY Lectures delivered by the professor with the support of digital and audiovisual media, in which the main concepts of the subject are developed and bibliographic references are provided to complement students learning.
+Critical reading of texts and viewing of audiovisual materials recommended by the course instructor, such as press articles, videos, advertising campaigns, reports, manuals, and/or academic papers, either for later discussion in class or to broaden and consolidate knowledge of the subject.
+Resolution of practical cases proposed by the professor on communication and advertising, carried out individually or in groups.
+Class presentations and discussions, moderated by the professor, on topics related to the content of the subject as well as on practical case studies.
+Preparation of assignments and reports, either individually or in groups.

 Assessment System